oleksiivasylenko/windows-key-switcher/README.md

 ## Features

 - 🚫 Disable **left**, **right**, or **both** Windows keys
 - 🖱️ Super simple interface — no setup needed
 - 🎮 Perfect for gaming sessions (works with all games)
 - 💾 Lightweight & portable (no installer)
-- 🖥️ I think - it's compatible with all Windows including Windows 11
+- 🖥️ Tested on Windows 11… and I *guess* it should work on older versions too

 ---